Apr 12, 2023

 4. Fourth of July

-The Fourth of July is a popular holiday for outdoor celebrations, barbecues, and fireworks displays.
-Unfortunately, it’s also a dangerous day for driving due to an increase in alcohol consumption and traffic congestion.
+The Fourth of July, a prominent summer holiday, is a popular time for outdoor celebrations, barbecues, and fireworks displays.
+Unfortunately, it’s also a dangerous day for driving due to an increase in alcohol consumption, traffic congestion, and long-distance travelers.

 Tips for Safer Fourth of July Driving: